nkumar237/projects/README.md

-# Refer to the files in this directory to view examples of some of my past work!
+# Refer to the attachments in this directory to view examples of some of my past work!
 I've had experience using Python, R, SQL for the various needs of these projects.
+All relevant code can be found either included along the course of a project, or in an appendix at the end of each file.